 - Short-term projects.
 Suppose you have a small project and it is not cost-effective to have an in-house development team.
 It is easier and cheaper to hire an external team of software developers who will work with you as long as needed.
 At the same time you are not burdened with long-term employment contracts, save on office rent and extra costs.

 - Taking workload off the team.
 Sometimes, while having an in-house development team, extra tasks appear.
-Resources of the existing team are not enough to cope will the increased amount of work and this is when external specialists can back up your team.
+Resources of the existing team are not enough to cope with the increased amount of work and this is when external specialists can back up your team.
 This is the fastest and in most cases, more cost-effective solution compared to hiring more full-time workers.

 These are the common prerequisites to hire an external development team and it’s time to find out where to find one.

-OffShore software development
+Offshore software development

 How it works

 You hire a development team located in a different country and quite often on a different continent with a considerable time lag, assuming hourly rates are lower and more job applicants are available in these regions.
-For instance, for the US market teams from CIS countries, India and Asia are considered to be offshore while teams located in Mexico, Brasil, Indonesia, and India are such for European countries.
+For instance, for the US market teams from CIS countries, India, and Asia are considered to be offshore while teams located in Mexico, Brazil, Indonesia, and India are such for European countries.

 When it works

-An offshore development team is a good match for a company whose core activity is not connected with software development but needs to create and support a website, application, etc. Often is quite costly to employ software developers on the local market as well as it is way easier to find an offshore team.
+An offshore development team is a good match for a company whose core activity is not connected with software development but needs to create and support a website, application, etc. Often is quite costly to employ software developers on the local market as well and it is way easier to find an offshore team.

 IT companies also hire offshore companies for their purposes.
-They do it to cut costs, scale fast and search for “new blood”.
+They do it to cut costs, scale fast, and search for “new blood”.

 - Low team maintenance costs.
-Most notably it is about salaries of developers as they can be 3-4 times less compared to your country.
+Most notably it is about the salaries of developers as they can be 3-4 times less compared to your country.
 Office rent and services (if needed), legal services, and other associated costs are also considerably lower.
 The lower living standard in the country a team is located in is the main reason for more reasonable costs.

 - Different time zones.
 To make work efficient time of online meetings should be reduced or time suitable for both parties should be found.
 However, some companies are ready to adapt their working schedule to customers.